As a result of asymptomatic colonization of meningococcus, meningococcus antibodies are produced within several weeks.

 Natural immunity is usually produced in childhood.

-Here reported on the natural immunity to Hia in Aborigines in Canada.
+Natural immunity to Hia was found in indigenous in Canada.
 More: .

 There is a complete medical consensus on that natural immunity against tetanus is impossible, and only a vaccine can prevent the disease.